AadarshKumayan/SpringbootTestpro/README.md

 This is a springboot test project .
- It contains two classe -
+ It contains two classes -
  1) Student
  2) Subject